Studying Off-Campus Right Now or Next Term?

 Participation during the registration windows is optional, though it is certainly to your advantage to do so.

-- While you are away, if your registration window opens late at night or early morning hours due to time differences, you should make arrangements to have access to a computer to register during the coinciding Eastern Standard Time (EST) window.
+- While you are away, if your registration window opens late at night or early morning hours due to time differences, you should make arrangements to have access to a computer to register during the coinciding U.S. Eastern Time window.

 - If you're off-campus for fall term and still planning to be abroad for winter term - please read.
 Often, student plan to go abroad and then for some reason -- health, financial, change of plans -- they want to return to campus.
 If you register for on-campus winter term classes, your course choices remain active until we confirm you are studying away, at which time they are cancelled to open up spaces for others.